-The design of your website is more important for conversions than you think.
-You can implement any conversion boosting tactic in the world, but if it looks like crap, it won’t do you much good.
+Your website design is more important for conversions than you think.
+You can implement every conversion-boosting tactic in the world, but if your web design looks like crap, it won’t do you much good.

 Here are 8 effective web design principles you should know and follow.

-Squeaky wheels get the grease and prominent visuals get the attention.
+Squeaky wheels get the grease, and prominent visuals get the attention.
 Visual hierarchy is one of the most important principles behind good web design.
 It’s the order in which the human eye perceives what it sees.

 Exercise.
 Please rank the circles in the order of importance:

-Certain parts of your website are more important than others (forms, calls to action, value proposition etc), and you want those to get more attention than the less important parts.
 If you website menu has 10 items, are all of them equally important?
 Where do you want the user to click?
 Make important links more prominent.

 Start with the business objective